Jay Randolph: Career in St. Louis

 Following play-by-play stints with the West Virginia Mountaineers in the late 1950s, and the Dallas Cowboys and SMU Mustangs in the early 1960s, Randolph went to St. Louis.
 He served as a staff announcer at KMOX radio in 1966, and as announcer and sports director for KSD (later KSDK) television from 1967 to 1988.
 At KSDK (Channel 5), Randolph anchored sports coverage for the station's newscasts and called TV play-by-play for St. Louis Cardinals baseball (as well as the first season of St. Louis Blues hockey in 1967–68).
 Randolph served as the over-the-air TV voice of the Cardinals for 21 seasons, split over two stints.
 He had a 17-year stint in the Cards' TV booth that ended after the 1987 season when the station lost the local rights, but was brought back in 2007 when KSDK got its small part of the TV pie, which ended in 2010.
-He does the "Randolph Report" on KFNS (590 AM) radio.
+He did the "Randolph Report" on KFNS (590 AM) radio.
 Posted October 1, 2010, last referenced October 3, 2010.